Skip to main content

 Treatment: Write a 50-page treatise on why your first treatise was wrong.
 Then burn both.
 Or publish both.
 Or neither.
 You decide.

 People are doing Discordianism in ways you don't like.
 Ways you think are wrong.
 Ways that offend your sense of proper chaos.
+And you're mad about it.

-Diagnosis: You've developed attachment to your interpretation.
+DIAGNOSIS: You've developed attachment to your interpretation.
 You've mistaken your relationship with Eris for the only valid relationship with Eris.
 You've become dogmatic about anti-dogmatism.

-Treatment: Accept that other people's chaos is valid even when it looks nothing like yours.
+TREATMENT: Accept that other people's chaos is valid even when it looks nothing like yours.
 Especially when it looks nothing like yours.

+When's the last time you laughed about Discordianism?
+When's the last time you laughed about yourself being Discordian?
 When's the last time you found the humor in the whole absurd situation?

 If you can't remember, you're taking it too seriously.